 A venous ulcer is a common type of foot and leg wound that affects those with varicose veins or deep vein thrombosis.
-This type of ulcer can cause pain and swelling and should be evaluated by a podiatrist as soon as possible because they are slow to heal and can return if not treated properly.
+This type of ulcer can cause pain and swelling and should be evaluated by our podiatrist in Texas as soon as possible because they are slow to heal and can return if not treated properly.

 Signs of a Venous Ulcer